groosg/insights/docs/tips/gh_setup.md

-# A Serious GitHub Account Setup
+# A Serious GitHub Account Setup Guide

 In this guide, I'm going to show you how to configure your GitHub account to improve security and privacy.
 This guide is somewhat opinionated about some